Jessica Pressler: Career

 In 2014, Pressler wrote a story about a Stuyvesant High School senior who had allegedly made $72 million trading stocks, which was later revealed to be not true.
 Bloomberg News rescinded a job offer made to her for their investigative unit after the student confessed he had "made the whole thing up."

 On December 28, 2015, Pressler published an article for New York called "The Hustlers at Scores", a story about strippers who manipulated money out of their clients.
 She was nominated for a National Magazine Award in 2016.
 A team of producers that included Will Ferrell "snapped up" the film rights in February 2016.
-The story was adapted into a film by Gloria Sanchez Productions titled Hustlers; it stars Keke Palmer, Constance Wu and Jennifer Lopez, with Julia Stiles portraying "Elizabeth", a fictionalized version of Pressler.
-The film was released in 2019.
+The story was adapted into a film by Gloria Sanchez Productions titled Hustlers; it was released in 2019 and stars Keke Palmer, Constance Wu and Jennifer Lopez, with Julia Stiles portraying "Elizabeth", a fictionalized version of Pressler.

 In 2018, she wrote a story about New York City high society grifter Anna Sorokin, which was developed into the mini-series Inventing Anna by Netflix and Shonda Rhimes.
-Pressler's book, "Bad Influence: Money, Lies, Power, and the World that Created Anna Delvey", is scheduled for publication in 2022.
+Pressler's book, Bad Influence: Money, Lies, Power, and the World that Created Anna Delvey, was scheduled for publication in 2022, but as of 2024 has yet to have a release date.